 Check-in and registration

 Our registration staff will remain behind clear acrylic barriers at check-in.
 Please respect the space between you and them.

-Welia Health currently allows visitors to the hospital and outpatient service areas (rehab, clinic, imaging, chemotherapy, infusion, etc.).
+As of August 10, 2022, Welia Health allows visitors to the hospital and outpatient service areas (rehab, clinic, imaging, chemotherapy, infusion, etc.).
 There are some exceptions to visitors, including: